Workshop: Psychology for UX and Product Design

 Get in touch and let’s chat about a workshop in your company.

-Upcoming I’m running public workshops in London, UK on April 26th with UX Live, San Fransico, USA on July 15th with Mind the Product and Freiberg, Germany in September with Smashing Magazine.
+Upcoming I’m running public workshops in San Fransisco, USA in July 2020 with Mind the Product.

 Joe wrote the book Psychology for Designers: